 To gather more targeted marketing intel, let’s return to Semrush’s Market Explorer tool to examine where industry players focus their marketing efforts.

 The breakdown for individual domains appears below the market bar.
 Broadly, this information can inform our marketing strategy.
-For example, it appears Kraken takes a different approach than Coinbase by targeting Reddit and Youtube with their social strategy.
-Based on this information, we may decide to compete with Kraken on these two platforms, as opposed to competing with Binance or Coinbase on Facebook.
+For example, it appears coinbase takes a different approach than competitors by marketing on Reddit.
+Binance, on the other hand, uses instagram while placing most of their focus on Twitter.

 We can check our competitors’ keyword profiles using the Organic Research tool.